 Step 1 – Apply online

-If they’re applying for other student finance, they’ll be asked on their main application if they want to apply for DSAs.
+If they’re applying for other student finance, they’ll be asked on their main application if they want to apply for DSA.

-When they’ve finished their main application, they’ll be able to apply for DSAs online.
+When they’ve finished their main application, they’ll be able to apply for DSA online.

-Once they’ve submitted their DSAs application, they’ll be told what evidence they need to send us.
+Once they’ve submitted their DSA application, they’ll be told what evidence they need to submit.

-If they only want to apply for DSAs and no other type of student finance, they’ll need to complete a DSA1 application form, which they can download at www.gov.uk/studentfinance once the service opens.
+If they only want to apply for DSA and no other type of student finance, they’ll need to complete a DSA1 application form, which they can download at www.gov.uk/studentfinance once the service opens.

 All students will be asked to provide evidence of their disability.
-Students should send us photocopies and remember to keep a copy for themselves.
+Students can submit a digital copy of their evidence through their online account.

 Step 2 – We review their application